COS301-SE-2023/Pronto/amplify/backend/function/prontoAuthPostConfirmation/README.md

   },
   "request": {
     "clientMetadata": {
-      "role": "USERROLE" // A custom input indicating the role to differentite lecture/admin from web client }
+      "role": "USERROLE", // A custom input indicating the role to differentite lecture/admin from web client "institutionId": "INSTITUTIONID" //the id to which a student is enrolled }
   }
 }